K-Decompositions and 3d Gauge Theories: Symplectic data and class

 The element $(g,\sigma)$ gives rise to several closely related wavefunctions.
 Geometrically, they are versions of Chern-Simons partition functions on a 3-manifold $M$; they are also partition functions of $T_{(g,\sigma)}$ on simple curved backgrounds.

 \begin{itemize} \item The supersymmetric index of $T_{(g,\sigma)}$ on $S^2\times S^1$ was described in \cite{DGG-index} following \cite{Kim-index, IY-index, KW-index}.
-As a wavefunction, it corresponds to quantizing the exponentiated phase space $\CP_{(g,\sigma)}\simeq (\C^*)^{2d}$ with a \emph{real} symplectic form $\omega = \Im\, \Omega$.
-In a particular real polarization, it depends on $d$ integers $m_j$ (magnetic fluxes) and $d$ phases $\zeta_j\in S^1$ (electric fugacities) as well as a formal parameter $q$.
+As a wavefunction, it corresponds to quantizing the exponentiated phase space $\CP_{(g,\sigma)}\simeq (\C^*)^{2d}$ with a \emph{real} symplectic form $\omega \sim \hbar^{-1} \Im\, \Omega$.
+In a particular real polarization, it depends on $d$ integers $m_j$ (magnetic fluxes) and $d$ phases $\zeta_j\in S^1$ (electric fugacities) as well as a formal parameter $q=e^\hbar$.
 The combinations $q^{m_j/2}\zeta_j$ are identified with the position coordinates $x_j$.
-Geometrically, the index comes from $PGL(K,\C)$ Chern-Simons theory on a manifold $M$.
+Geometrically, the index matches the partition function of $PGL(K,\C)$ Chern-Simons theory at level $k=1$ on a manifold $M$.
 The index is well-defined and invariant under 2--3 moves so long as the data $(g,\sigma)$ admits a so-called semi-strict angle structure \cite{Gar-index}.

-\item The ellipsoid ($S^3_b$) partition function of $T_{(g,\sigma)}$ corresponds to quantization of the real slice of the phase space $\CP_{(g,\sigma)}$ where $X_j,P_j\in \R$ \cite{Kapustin-3dloc, HHL, DGG}.
-Thus, geometrically, it looks like a $PGL(K,\R)$ Chern-Simons partition function.
-It depends analytically on $d$ continuous real variables $X_j$ (masses).
-The ellipsoid partition function can be obtained from data $(g,\sigma)$ using a symplectic-reduction approach \cite{Dimofte-QRS} (\cf\ \cite[App.
-C]{DG-quantumNZ}) that is still not fully rigorous; it is also expected to be equivalent to the ``state integral'' invariants of \cite{hikami-2006, DGLZ, KashAnd}.
+\item The ellipsoid ($S^3_b$) partition function of $T_{(g,\sigma)}$ can be computed by methods of \cite{Kapustin-3dloc, HHL, DGG}.
+It corresponds to quantization of $\CP_{(g,\sigma)}$ with respect to a real symplectic form $\Re(\Omega)+s\,\Im(\Omega)$, where $s=i\frac{1-b^2}{1+b^2}$. \footnote{Strictly speaking, the symplectic form is real when $|b|=1$.
+To make sense of other values of $b$, one must analytically continue the answer.} As explained in \cite{D-levelk} (after the first version of the current paper appeared), this turns out to be identical to the quantization of the real slice of the phase space $\CP_{(g,\sigma)}$ with $X_j,P_j\in \R$.
+Thus, geometrically, one may identify the ellipsoid partition function with either a $PGL(K,\C)$ Chern-Simons partition function at level $k=1$ \emph{or} a $PGL(K,\R)$ Chern-Simons partition function.
+It depends analytically on $d$ continuous variables $X_j$ (masses).
+Geometric partition functions of this type (``state integral models'') first appeared in \cite{hikami-2006}, with later developments including \cite{DGLZ, Dimofte-QRS, KashAnd, AK-new}.

+\item The partition function of a 3d $\CN=2$ theory on an ellipsoidally deformed lens space $L(k,1)_b =S^3_b/\Z_k$ was developed and studied in \cite{BNY-Lens, IY-Lens, IMY-fact}.
+Geometrically, it is expected to agree with a $PGL(K,\C)$ Chern-Simons partition function at level $k$ \cite{D-levelk, AK-complexCS}.